 The condensed interim consolidated financial statements have been prepared on a cost basis except for the convertible loan - derivative component and digital assets that have been measured at fair value.
 In addition, these condensed interim consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
-The consolidated financial statements are presented in U.S. dollars, except where otherwise indicated.
+The condensed interim consolidated financial statements are presented in United States dollars ("US dollars" or "\$"), except where otherwise indicated.